open-policy-agent/opa/ADOPTERS.md

   load balancer properties, and tolerations based on contextual information stored on namespaces.
 OPA is deployed on multiple clusters with ~100 nodes and ~300 namespaces total.

+* [BNY Mellon](https://www.bnymellon.com/) uses OPA as a sidecar to enforce access control over applications based on external context coming from AD and other internal services.
+For more information see this talk from [QCon 2019](https://www.infoq.com/presentations/opa-spring-boot-hocon/).

+* [Capital One](https://www.capitalone.com/) uses OPA to enforce a variety of admission control policies across their Kubernetes clusters including image registry whitelisting, label requirements, resource requirements, container privileges, etc. For more information see this talk from [KubeCon US 2018](https://www.youtube.com/watch?v=CDDsjMOtJ-c&t=6m35s) and this talk from [OPA Summit 2019](https://www.youtube.com/watch?v=vkvWZuqSk5M).

 * [Chef](https://www.chef.io/) integrates OPA to implement IAM-style access control and enumerate user->resource permissions in Chef